wp-plugins/adamrob-parallax-scroll/readme.txt

 = 0.3 =
 * Fixed - Fixed an issue where some themes would not render the parallax background image (such as the default themes).
 * Added - Screenshots on Wordpress plugins directory.

+== Upgrade Notice ==

+= 0.3 =
+Fixed issue where parallax background image would not display on some themes.